bigvzhang/viryatool/README.md

 # Introduction
-The following tools are used to help copy/link files.
+- Functions: The tools here are used to help copy/link files.

+- Problem resolving
+  - the tools such as cp, rsync are good, but sometimes it's not easy to be used
+  - sometimes, we need re-run copy commands repeatly or regularly
+  - some copy commands are related
 # Tools

 ## mkln
 Link files according to a configuration file, for example create one lnk.sh, which maps my local repository to github repository, in directory /d/MyVirya
 ```